The Ultimate Guide to Sri Lanka 2 week Itinerary

 Day 14 – Explore Colombo and catch your flight.

 This is the last day on our Sri Lanka 2 week itinerary.
 I stayed in Negombo near Colombo as they have a great beach there but you can spend the day exploring Colombo by tuk tuk and takin gin all of the sights such as visiting Kelaniya Raja Maha Vihara Temple, the National Museum of Sri Lanka, or spend your time eating Movenpick Ice Cream!
+Check out more things to do in Sri Lanka.

 You must try Sri Lankan Food while in Sri Lanka